adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-check-subscription-status.md

 />
 </Zoom>

 7. In the **Set Actions Arguments** section, choose `currentProfile` variable.
+This is the Adapty variable that holds data about the current user's profile
-8. Fill in other fields as listed below:
+8. Fill in the fields as follows:

   | Parameter | Value |
   |--------------------------|----------|